PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-Functionality.md

 ### Scoped OAuth

-Scoped OAuth allows an application to act to outside the context of a user by obtaining an act as app access token using an OAuth 2.0 client credentials flow.
-Optionally, it can also obtain act as user tokens after obtaining their authorization and consent.
-See [Act as App Tokens](12-Act-as-App-Token.md), [Act as User Tokens via Code Grant](09-Act-as-User-OAuth-Code-Grant.md) and [Act as User Tokens via PKCE](10-Act-as-User-OAuth-PKCE.md) for the details of obtaining each type of token.
+Scoped OAuth allows an application to act as the PagerDuty App itself by obtaining an app token using an OAuth 2.0 client credentials flow.
+Optionally, it can also act as a user after obtaining their authorization and consent.
+See [Obtaining an App OAuth Token](12-App-OAuth-Token.md), [Obtaining a User OAuth Token via Code Grant](09-User-OAuth-Token-Code-Grant.md) and [Obtaining a User OAuth Token via PKCE](10-User-OAuth-Token-PKCE.md) for the details of obtaining each type of token.

 The access available to an application using Scoped OAuth differs by token type:
-* When using an act as app token, access is only limited by the scopes granted to the application.
+* With an app token, access is only limited by the scopes granted to the application.
 If the application has the `incidents.read` scope, it will be able to read all incidents on the account.
-* When using an act as user token, access is the intersection of the scopes granted to the application and the permissions of the user.
+* With a user token, access is the intersection of the scopes granted to the application and the permissions of the user.
 If an application has the `incidents.read` scope and is acting as user Pagey, it will only be able to read incidents that user Pagey has permission to see.

 If a [REST API](/api-reference/) endpoint works with Scoped OAuth, the documentation for that endpoint will say "Scoped OAuth requires:" and list the required scope to access the endpoint.